 The results of this investigation will be published on a website and can be viewed by everyone.

 It may dawn on you that even the best kind of Airline Safety Index must be regarded as imperfect because of the complexity of all it takes to minimize the risk of accidents.
 We would be a phony to deny that.
 Some essential sectors like the skills of aircrews or maintenance aspects are only superficially covered.
 Mostly because there still is a lack of a global benchmark or a transparent supranational audit dealing with those sectors.

-But nonetheless the JACDEC Risk-Index can be regarded as an approximate value and in our view the best possible way to give travelers an idea how different air-operators are doing in the field of safety.
+But nonetheless, the JACDEC Risk-Index can be regarded as an approximate value and in our view the best possible way to give travelers an idea of how different air-operators are doing in the field of safety.
 And 2ndly we believe it is a helpful tool to compare the larger airlines of the world by their combined safety parameters.

-The JACDEC Methodology
+The JACDEC Methodology and Definitions

 The index is based on thousands of accident analysis and a variety of official sources and documents of recognized institutions.
 To us all accidents that are being investigated and documented by authorities are relevant.
 As of 2018 more than 3600 official reports have been analyzed by JACDEC.
 We do not make any difference in terms of cause or guilt.
 Only passenger flights counted.
-3rd party victims in other planes or on the ground are excluded of the Risk-Index.
+3rd party victims in other planes or on the ground are excluded from the Risk-Index.

 Over the years our way of measuring safety has become more and more complex and meaningful.
 It now has a level which allows us to scientifically compare the safety status of most of the airlines in the world.